TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

         - cp "${TUGBOAT_ROOT}/.tugboat/wp-config.local.php" "${DOCROOT}/"

         ## STOP HERE!
 Define your Wordpress Core docroot.
-        ## Uncomment line in either Option 1 or Option 2, depending on your setup.
+        ## Uncomment the line in either Option 1 or Option 2, depending on your setup.

         # OPTION 1: Wordpress Core is at the repo root.
         # - ln -snf "${TUGBOAT_ROOT}" "${DOCROOT}"